 - Support to produce your accessibility statement with actionable steps for improvement

 Testing with a pan-disabled user testing team

-Once your site has progressed to an agreed level of conformance and we have made some positive changes based on the recommendations from the audit, we will also recommend that you are tested and accredited, by our delivery partners, Shaw Trust Accessibility Services.
+Once your site has progressed to an agreed level of conformance and we have made some positive changes, we will also recommend that you are tested and accredited.
+Accreditation and user testing are delivered by our partners, Shaw Trust Accessibility Services.

 This will provide invaluable insight and the assurance that you are getting things right for your user.
-You’ll be able to identify, understand and iron out any final issues that disabled users face when accessing your digital services.
-You also have the added benefit of showing an accreditation certificate on your website to show your commitment and be safe in the knowledge of having your website tested by a pan-disabled team of user testers, using a wide variety of assistive technology.
+You’ll be able to identify, understand and iron out any final issues that disabled users face on your digital service.
+You also have the added benefit of showing an accessibility accreditation certificate on your website.
+This will demonstrate your commitment to accessibility.
+You will also be safe in the knowledge your website has been tested by a pan-disabled team of user testers.

-The public sector legislation states that you must use disabled users in your testing and it is the only way to get the full picture on how your website is performing.
-We have written a blog to help you understand User testing vs automated testing for accessibility, which was published by Scope.
+The public sector legislation states that you must use disabled users in your testing.
+It is the only way to get the full picture of how your website is performing.

 Need an accessibility audit?

-Accessibility is usability, making improvements to your website is good for everyone.
-Your user journey will improve for everyone when you consider a broader range of user.
-Are you interested in making your digital services accessible to the disabled community and understanding how you can become more accessible?
+Accessibility is usability, improving your website is good for everyone.
+Your user journey will improve for everyone when you consider a broader range of users.
+Are you interested in making your digital services accessible to people with disabilities?
+And understanding how you can become more accessible?